Adiponitrile: Modern methods

-The process involves several stages, the first of which involves monohydrocyanation (the addition of one molecule of HCN), affording isomers of pentenenitriles as well as 2- and 3-methylbutanenitriles.
+The process involves several stages, the first of which involves monohydrocyanation (the addition of one molecule of HCN), affording isomers of pentenenitriles as well as 2- and 3-methylbutenenitriles.
 These unsaturated nitriles are subsequently isomerized to the 3-and 4-pentenenitriles.
-In the final stage, these pentenenitriles are subjected to a second hydrocyanation, in an anti-Markovnikov sense, to produce adiponitrile.
+In the final stage, these pentenenitriles are subjected to a second hydrocyanation to produce adiponitrile, the anti-Markovnikov product, as well as 2-methylglutaronitrile, a useful byproduct.

-3-pentenenitrile, formed in the first hydrocyanation, can undergo alkene metathesis to give dicyanobutenes, which are readily hydrogenated as described above.
-A useful byproduct of the production of adiponitrile is 2-methylglutaronitrile.
+Another side reaction is the alkene metathesis of 3-pentenenitrile to yield dicyanobutenes, which are readily hydrogenated to adiponitrile as described above.

 The other major industrial method involves hydrodimerization, starting from acrylonitrile: